cbolz/summit-fy19/self-service-portal-with-cloudforms/lab/index.md

 1. You will be redirected to the request queue where you can see CloudForms working on your request.

-    ***Note:*** Since we are using nested virtualization to run these labs, performs will be slow and it can take several minutes to complete the request (20-30 minutes).
+    :heavy_check_mark: ***NOTE*** Since we are using nested virtualization to run these labs, performs will be slow and it can take several minutes to complete the request (20-30 minutes).

     ![after ordering heat service catalog item](../../common/img/after-ordering-heat.png)